mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Yirsh Poy and other syndicates are allowed to nip away at the profits of Sylean corporations to the best of their abilities, redistributing this to members of society who have failed to secure more legitimate roles.
-The syndicates generally avoid turf wars but they do occur from time- to-time.
+The syndicates generally avoid turf wars but they do occur from time-to-time.
 Most are arbitrated by zone officials but when negotiations fail syndicates may engage in limited violence with one another.
 Such conflicts are often quite formal, resolved by duels with individual leaders, champions or small groups of combatants.
 The lethality of